We’re looking forward to introducing you to Michelle Palacios. Check out our conversation below.

 Thank you so much for all of your openness so far.
 Maybe we can close with a future oriented question.
 If you retired tomorrow, what would your customers miss most?

-If I retired tomorrow, I think my clients would miss having a space where they don’t have to be “on.”
+If I retired tomorrow, I think my clients would miss having a space where they can be honest about how they really feel while being truly listened to, seen and understood.
 So many of the people I work with are used to being the strong one, the problem-solver, the person everyone relies on.
 In our sessions, they finally get to exhale — to stop holding everything together and start figuring out what they actually need.

 My clients often tell me they appreciate that I’m real with them.
 I don’t just nod and listen — I help them understand what’s really going on underneath the anxiety, perfectionism, and self-doubt, and I teach them practical tools that actually work in real life.
 They leave our sessions feeling grounded, clear, and capable — not just heard, but changed.